globewalldesk/revuu/README.md

 together on any one day (if there's a cluster building, they fall to one side or the other depending on which days have the fewest).

-### 3.6
+### 3.6 (January 22, 2019)

-Added "change dates" feature, which edits all task review dates by a day offset.
+Added Rails and "change dates" feature:

+We can now say that it is possible to add Rails repotasks.
+All Bash commands are now to be typed in by the user in a special xterm console that pops up when the user types 'co' (although you can still use "commands to run" if you like).
+The console opens in the correct repo directory, at the correct branch, and reset with the correct environment.
+Also added "change dates" feature, which edits all task review dates by a day offset.
 Now, if you get behind, you can use this feature to catch yourself up.
-Started experimenting with a console opening feature.